πŸ”΄ Live UK Medicine Shortage Alerts:

 If your medicine has an active SSP, your pharmacist has the authority to make specific changes to your prescription to ensure you receive treatment.
 For example, an SSP might allow a pharmacist to dispense a smaller quantity, a different brand of the same medicine, or in some cases a therapeutically equivalent alternative.
 Your pharmacist should explain any changes made under an SSP.

-SSP Example: During the peak of the Elvanse shortage, SSPs were considered that would allow pharmacists to dispense a comparable methylphenidate-based product in place of lisdexamfetamine without a new prescription.
+SSP Example: When an SSP is active, a pharmacist may be allowed to supply a different quantity, strength, formulation, or specified alternative without a new prescription.
 SSPs are a last resort and indicate a shortage is being managed at the highest level.

 Related Shortage Guides